2017 sailing race diary

 Departure 5 November | #TJV2017

 The legendary Route du café is a 4,350 mile race across the Atlantic.
-Lalou Roucayrol will be sailing double-handed on board the Multi50.
+Lalou Roucayrol and Karine Fauconnier, teamed up for this race, will head out to sea on board the Arkema Multi50.

 Arkema 3 Mini 6.50 prototype